 How is ALS treated?

-While there is not yet any cure for ALS, some treatments may slow or lessen its neurodegenerative symptoms.
+While there is not yet any cure for ALS, some treatments may slow its progression or lessen its neurodegenerative symptoms.
 A drug called Rilutek, taken in pill form twice a day, has been shown to extend the life expectancy of some patients by two to three months.

 Since ALS is a disorder of the nervous system, it is important to keep muscles active to preserve the connections between the nerves and the muscles.
 The best treatment for this is often physical and occupational therapy, along with very mild resistance training.
 Properly fit orthotic devices, such as leg braces and walkers, can help keep patients mobile and walking for as long as possible.